This topic is under construction for the July 2020 release of LabKey Server. For current documentation of this feature, click here.

 You can now click the Participants/Subjects

 tab in your study and see the list gleaned from your spreadsheet.
 Each participant has a built in participant report that will contain (so far) their demographic data.

 Add More Datasets

-is assumed to always have the same columns as you mapped for your demographic dataset.
+.
 For example, you might have some sort of Lab Results for a set of subjects.
 Each row in a dataset like this will have one row per participant and visit/date combination.
 This enables studying results over time.